tusen-ai/naive-ui/src/typography/demos/enUS/router-link.demo.md

-# Use NA with Router Link
+# Use n-a with router link

 You can use `<n-a />` for links and routes.